-Sophisticated consumers are fed up with substandard clothing options.
+The fact is that sophisticated consumers are fed up with substandard clothing options.

 We’re tired of being swindled into buying clothes from “reputable” brands, made with cheap materials and crap construction that fall apart after one wash or wear.

-About 2 years ago, I bought what at the time seemed like a perfectly well made, beautiful, wool winter coat from Armani Exchange.
-Before eagerly handing over my hard earned $350 to the sales clerk, I remember how excited and proud I was of my newest wardrobe investment piece.
+About 2 years ago, I bought what at the time seemed like a perfectly well-made, beautiful, wool winter coat from Armani Exchange.
+Before eagerly handing over my hard-earned $350 to the sales clerk, I remember how excited and proud I was of my newest wardrobe investment piece.
 My Armani Exchange coat was levels above the $30 coats on sale at Zara, and surely high quality and well made, right?

 It’s only today, in retrospect, I recognize my naivety.
 That Armani Exchange coat ( I still have it ), has no inner lining whatsoever, terribly weak stitching at the seams, and the 70% synthetic fiber blend feels terribly itchy on my skin after a few hours.
 The now shapeless coat, missing its belt and loops (fell off the first week), now sits collecting dust in the back of my closet.

 Like countless items in my wardrobe, it will have to be regrettably replaced sooner than later.